-Kiki Passo Flaunts Voluptuous Cleavage In Black Camisole & Ripped Jeans
+Kiki Passo Flaunts Voluptuous Cleavage In Black Bodysuit & Ripped Jeans

 “You are just the most stunning human, I CAN’T HANDLE IT,” a third Instagrammer chimed in.

-“Probably the hottest girl on IG,” a fourth follower wrote.
+“Probably the hottest girl on IG,” a fourth admirer wrote.

 In a previous report by The Inquisitr, Kiki teased her fans with another smoking hot update on the popular photo-sharing site.
-In the previous photo, Kiki rocked a neon orange bikini top with classic triangle cups that flaunted an incredible amount of cleavage.
-It is also important to note that the swimwear was a little small for the model’s ample chest.
-As of late, it garnered over 54,000 likes and about 1,300 comments.
+In the previous photo, Kiki rocked a neon orange bikini top with classic triangle cups that flaunted an incredible amount of cleavage, since the swimwear was a little small for the model’s ample chest.
+To date, that post has garnered over 54,000 likes and about 1,300 comments.